Wandsworth power station: History

 The County of London Electric Supply Company was founded in June 1891, with the intention to supply electricity to areas of north, south and south west London.
 In 1892 the company applied for a provisional order under the Electric Lighting Acts to generate and supply electricity to the District of Wandsworth Board of Works which encompassed the parishes of Putney, Wandsworth, Tooting Graveney, Streatham and Clapham.
 This permission was granted by the Board of Trade in the Wandsworth Electric Lighting Order 1892 and was confirmed by Parliament in the Electric Lighting Orders Confirmation (No. 5) Act 1892 (55 & 56 Vict. c. ccxxvii).

 The power station was built in The Causeway Wandsworth and first supplied electricity in 1897.
 In 1893 the company altered its name to the County of London and Brush Provincial Electric Lighting Company Limited.
 By 1903 it was called County of London Electric Supply Company Limited.
 Other power stations operated by the County of London Company were City Road and later Barking.

 Equipment specification

 The original plant at Wandsworth power station comprised Brush Universal engines coupled directly to Mordey dynamos.
 The plant had the capacity to supply 40,000 eight candle-power lamps.
 In 1897 the station generated 162,151 kWh; 116,821 kWh was sold to customers and there were 13,907 lamps on the circuits.

-By 1900 the station contained six Raworth's 'Universal' high speed engines engines manufactured by Brush coupled directly to Mordey 180kW 100 Hz, single phase 2,000 V alternators.
-Further expansion was also in hand to add a further five Mordey 400kW 100 Hz, single phase 2,000 V alternators.
+By 1900 the station contained six Raworth's 'Universal' high speed engines manufactured by Brush coupled directly to Mordey 180kW 100 Hz, single phase 2,000 V alternators with steam provided from eight Babcock & Wilcox boilers.
+Further expansion was also in hand to add a further five Mordey 400kW 100 Hz, bi phase 2,000 V alternators.
+Power was distributed at 6,000 Volts to substations Clapham, Streatham and Camberwell where it was transformed down to 2,000 Volts to local distribution transformers mainly located below the pavements.

 Images of the machinery in 1900 have been produced.